Abhi9708bittu/READERS_WRITERS-PROBLEM/README.md

 # READERS_WRITERS-PROBLEM
 Starve free readers-Writers problem

-//problem statement - The Readers-Writers Problem is a classical synchronization problem in computer science.
+PROBLEM STATEMENT - The Readers-Writers Problem is a classical synchronization problem in computer science.
 It deals with multiple threads or processes trying to access shared resources concurrently.
 Starve-Free Readers-Writers Problem, we want to ensure that readers and writers are granted access to the shared resource without starvation.

-Initialization:
+SOLUTION : The given code implements a solution to the classical Readers-Writers problem.
+This problem deals with multiple readers and writers accessing a shared resource concurrently.
+The code provides two solutions to the problem, one that is "reader-starve-free" and another that is "writer-starve-free."
+Both solutions ensure that the readers and writers do not starve and get fair access to the shared resource.

+//INITIALISATION :

+The shared variables reader_in, reader_wait, writer_in, and writer_wait are protected using the binary semaphore semaphore_mutex.
+The semaphore_rd and semaphore_wrt are used to control access to the critical section by readers and writers, respectively.

  ```js
   Int reader_in=0;   //the number of readers currently in the critical section (initialized to 0).